jeantardelli/data-engineering-with-gcp/README.md

 - [orchestration-with-cloud-composer-and-airflow](./orchestration-with-cloud-composer-and-airflow): Cloud Composer is an Airflow-managed service in GCP.
 This directory contains the DAGs that orchestrate jobs/tasks and load data to BigQuery.
 - [data-lake-with-dataproc](./data-lake-with-dataproc): A data lake is a concept similar to a data warehouse, but the key difference is what you store in it.
 This directory contains sample codes that process data using HDFS, PySpark, Hive and GCP.
+- [processing-streaming-data-with-pubsub-and-dataproc](./processing-streaming-data-with-pubsub-and-dataproc): Processing streaming data is becoming increasingly popular.
+This directory contains sample codes for streaming data as well as how to apply transformations to it using Cloud Dataflow and how to analyze it in BigQuery.